ethereum-optimism/optimism/.gitbook/contents/hc/3_write-smart-contract.md

-## Step 3: Writing the Smart Contract
+# Write the Smart Contract

-Now we can write the Smart Contract, which will call our previously created offchain-handler.
-You can find the needed "HybridAccount"-Contract along with it's dependencies in the provided repository.
+Now we can write the smart contract, which will call our previously created off-chain handler.
+You can find the needed `HybridAccount` Contract along with its dependencies in the provided repository.

-In the first part of the contract we are creating a mapping for the counters and we define a ``demoAddr`` This address will then be part of the the ``HybridAccount``.
+In the first part of the contract, we create a mapping for the counters and define a `demoAddr`.
+This address will then be part of the `HybridAccount`.

 ```solidity
 // SPDX-License-Identifier: GPL-3.0